RedisLabs/redislabs-docs/content/kubernetes/deployment/deployment-options.md

 ]

 ---
-Redis Enterprise for Kubernetes can be deployed in several different ways depending on your database needs.
+You can deploy Redis Enterprise for Kubernetes in several different ways depending on your database needs.

 A single Redis Enterprise cluster (REC) can manage multiple Redis Enterprise database objects (REDB) in multiple namespaces within the same Kubernetes cluster.